Exclusive: FBI investigating top Vitol executives in Americas - sources

 Vitol said it has a zero tolerance policy for bribery and corruption.
 Trafigura and Glencore have declined to comment on the U.S. investigation, with the latter reiterating past statements that it is cooperating with Brazilian authorities.
 Trafigura said it takes the allegations seriously.

 All of the companies have been suspended from business dealings with Petroleo Brasileiro SA since Brazilian prosecutors accused the three trading firms in December of paying more than $30 million in bribes to its employees.

-Petrobras, which has previously said it was a victim of the alleged scheme, did not reply to requests for comment on Wednesday.
+Petrobras declined to comment specifically on any FBI involvement, but said in an email that it remains committed to cooperating with investigators.
+The company previously said it was a victim of the alleged scheme.

 U.S. prosecutors and their Brazilian counterparts have worked together on Car Wash cases in the past, including on forcing Brazil construction conglomerate Odebrecht to pay a record $2.6 billion fine in a 2016 leniency deal.